ronmurphy/TheLongNights/docs/TOOL_ICON_SYSTEM_GUIDE.md

 **WHERE NEEDED:**
 - ✅ EnhancedGraphics.js textureAliases
-- ✅ VoxelWorld.js enhanced graphics tool check
+- ✅ The Long Nights.js enhanced graphics tool check
 - ✅ CompanionCodex.js equipment bonuses (for companion equipping)
 - ✅ Any system that handles both base and crafted versions